raiphilibert/anatomyOfMorbidityTemplate/README.md

 # anatomyOfMorbidityTemplate
-Rmd template for group reports
+Rmd template for group reports in the Anatomy of Morbidity project at HackSeq18